Acceptance Criteria

 Governance

-The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.
+The sum of activities involved in setting objectives and making and evolving decisions (policies) that guide people toward achieving those objectives, for the entire organization or specific people within it.

 Governance Backlog

-A visible, prioritized list of items (drivers and/or requirements) relating to the governance of a domain.
+A visible, prioritized list of items relating to the governance of a domain.

 Helping Team